rbitton1729/Website/src/content/server-setup/_index.md

 This will not work on this system.
 I have another server that can handle this (RTX 2070 with 8 GB of dedicated VRAM) and would be more than happy to tie it into whatever you are working on.

-I also provide claude-code and gemini-cli binaries.
-Just run `claude` or `gemini` respectively and login.
+I also provide claude-code, gemini-cli, and github-copilot binaries.
+Just run `claude`, `gemini`, or `copilot` respectively and login.

 ---

 ### I want to expose something to the public internet or test my web apps

-Due to security concerns, publicly open ports are never allowed on any of my systems (the UChicago sysadmins only realized the danger over summer 2025).
+Due to security concerns, publicly open ports are never allowed on any of my systems (the UChicago sysadmins only realized the danger during summer 2025).
 You can use Cloudflare Tunnels (cloudflared) to expose services to the public internet.
 I use these for all my services and they are free with a Cloudflare account.
 You can find more about them [here](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/).
 While the cloudflared system binary is installed, I highly recommend using Docker.

 You can also use this without an account for dev testing.
 Simply run `cloudflared tunnel --url http://localhost:{your-port}` and copy the generated URL into your browser.
 Or do the same using Docker. **Do not use this for production or leave it constantly running or Cloudflare will get mad**.
 See the docs above for using it in a production environment.